Frank DeCicco: Castellano protégé

 In the late 1960s to early 1970s, DeCicco joined the Gambino family and soon became a "soldier".
 In 1973, DeCicco and future Lucchese crime family underboss Anthony "Gaspipe" Casso were robbing diamond dealers and hijacking trucks throughout New York State.
 DeCicco eventually became a protégé of boss Paul Castellano, also a Bath Beach native.
 He was also close to Gambino caporegime James "Jimmy Brown" Failla, whom he described as his "rabbi".
-DeCicco's crew was one of the most powerful in the Gambino family.
-It included associate Joseph "The German" Watts, John Gotti's chauffeur and bodyguard, Joseph "Old Man" Paruta, and Vito Rizzuto Sr.
+DeCicco's crew was one of the most powerful in the Gambino family and included associates Joseph "Joe the German" Watts, John Gotti's chauffeur and bodyguard, and Joseph "Old Man" Paruta.

 DeCicco became heavily involved in labor racketeering with the International Brotherhood of Teamsters (IBT) Union Local 282.
 Through Castellano, he held a no-show IBT union official position with the Local 282.
 The members of Local 282 delivered concrete and building materials to construction sites in New York City and Long Island.
 Although paid overtime, DeCicco was rarely present at any construction sites.
 He installed many Gambino members into the Local and was responsible for delivering payoffs from union bosses to the Gambino administration.
-DeCicco often attended meetings at Castellano's Todt Hill, Staten Island mansion.
+DeCicco often attended meetings at Castellano's opulent Todt Hill, Staten Island mansion.